logo image

 Most families along the border lived in fortified houses, known as Tower Houses on the Scots side, or Bastille Houses on the English side.

-Larger military conflicts between the two countries continued as well, with the Percy family, Dukes of Northumberland, of the mighty castles at Warkworth and Alnwick, used by the Royals of England to control the English side of the border, with Henry Percy (Hotspur) being the most famous in the late 1300s.
+Larger military conflicts between the two countries took place as well, mainly with the Percy family, Dukes of Northumberland, of the mighty castles at Warkworth and Alnwick on the English side of the border.

 With Carter Bar being on the boundary line, it was one of a number of places where Taxes were collected from people and goods crossing the Border.